Sambir

 On Day 11, we will enjoy a scenic jeep ride from Tilche Village to Besisahar.
 After breakfast, we will board the jeep for a 4-5 hour drive that offers beautiful views of the surrounding mountains, including Annapurna II and Manaslu.

 We will pass through various villages, such as Chamje and Bhulbhule.
-The drive follows the Marshyangdi River, providing you with stunning views of waterfalls, terraced fields, and lush forests.
+The drive follows the Marshyangdi River, offering stunning views of waterfalls, terraced fields, and lush forests.
+After some time, we will see more traffic and roadside teahouses as we rejoin the busier Annapurna Circuit corridor.
+Near Besisahar, we will be greeted by views of the Annapurna Range and the surrounding valley.

 Itinerary Details